 I also hold a bachelor’s degree in Liberal Arts from The Ohio State University.
 In my early career, I worked as a Spanish teacher in Upper Arlington, Ohio.

-I live in Dublin, Ohio with my husband, Joel, our three very active children, a dog, and a cat.
+I live in Dublin, Ohio with my husband, Joel, our three very active children, and our three dogs.

 “Jill helped me reclaim my health by introducing simple eating habits and fitness ideas that fit into my lifestyle”